codingsummer21/hangman-js/README.md

 # Hangman Game

+## version 01 - no canvas

 A JavaScript application for the
-Hangman game. which uses a MySQL database to
+Hangman game.
 Retrieves random words from a public API, displays the word and asks user to play.